Skip to content

 Example (count with QueryWrapper):

-// Assume a QueryWrapper object with condition age > 25, query total users meeting the condition
+// Assume a QueryWrapper object with condition age > 25, query total users that meet the condition

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();